First time in his career, as a pollster, he has no idea what's going to happen in the election.

 I don't know that Romney knows he's winning.

-I haven't slightest idea.
+I, he may, I have the slightest idea.

-Well, then keep voting Obama.
+Well then, keep voting Obama.

-Is it because it's his last election?
+Is it because it's his last election here?

 That's some real clear politics.

-Tearful Obama ends campaign in Iowa, ended his campaign by crying.
+Tearful Obama ends campaign in Iowa.

-But if you remember, it worked for Hillary.
+Ended his campaign by crying, but if you remember, it worked for Hillary.

 Crying worked for Hillary.